- Travel and Places»

 "The Rec Hall"

 The rec hall was also used for parties for the kids - especially Halloween and Christmas.
 I vividly remember the Christmas parties and Santa Claus bursting through the back door, down the steps and into the hall.
-I could never figure out why this Santa Claus looked different from the Santa Claus that appeared regularly on CFCL television during the Christmas season.
+I could never figure out why this Santa Claus looked different from the Santa Claus that appeared regularly on CFCL television during the Christmas season and never got a satisfactory answer from my parents.

 Speaking of Christmas, because there were no stores in the Canyon most of our shopping, especially at Christmas time, was done through the Eaton's and Simpsons catalogues.
 In our house we'd often browse through the Christmas catalogue and put our initials beside whatever items interested us.
 Then an order would be placed to Eaton's or Simpsons in Toronto.